dk-teknologisk-jahs/cvat/README.md

 ## Example of running SAM2 on CPU as serverless function on the same PC as CVAT:

-Run on the same PC to set up the SAM2 serverless plugin:
+Run on the same PC to set up the SAM2 serverless plugin for CVAT, running on the CPU (change to deploy_gpu script to run on GPU).

-### For Linux PCs
+### For Linux PCs (Bash)

+Requirements:
+- Docker & Docker Compose
+- NVIDIA Container Toolkit (if using deploy_gpu)

 ```bash
 # Set variables